FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Preliminary

-Web systems periodically record their operational status in the form of text messages within logs.
+Software systems periodically record their operational status (e.g., parameters, execution state, events, etc.) in the form of text message sequences within logs.
 A log sequence consists of multiple log entries arranged chronologically.
 An event is an abstraction of a print statement in source code, which manifests itself in logs with different embedded parameter values in different executions—represented as a set of invariant keywords and parameters.
 An event can be used to summarize multiple log entries.
-An event sequence consists of a sequence of log events in one to one correspondence with log entries in a log sequence.
+An event sequence consists of a sequence of log events in one-to-one correspondence with log entries in a log sequence.
+Figure~\ref{fig_1} shows examples of logs and their corresponding log events from HDFS~\cite{10.1145/1629575.1629587} and BGL~\cite{4273008}.
+In the raw logs, the red part represents timestamps and log levels, and the green part represents variables, which are replaced with the placeholder "\textless*\textgreater".